top of page

 Screen Shot 2023-10-21 at 3.27.00 PM.png

-The International Ballroom at the Fairmont Hotel will serve as the setting for this year's annual Dallas History Makers Awards for Excellence Luncheon on November 17th, hosted by the Dallas Historical Society and honoring outstanding individuals and organizations chosen for their contributions to the quality of life in Dallas.
+The International Ballroom at the Fairmont Hotel served as the setting for the 2023 annual Dallas History Makers Awards for Excellence, hosted by the Dallas Historical Society and honoring outstanding individuals and organizations chosen for their contributions to the quality of life in Dallas.

 The awards were established on behalf of the Trustees of the Dallas Historical Society in 1981.
 Each year's nominees are solicited from throughout the Dallas Community with recipients chosen in multiple categories: Arts Leadership, Creative Arts, Education, History, Humanities, Philanthropy, Sports Leadership, and Volunteer Community Leadership.